MaritimeCloud/MaritimeCloudPortalDemo/docker/README.md

 If Docker for some reason doesn't forward the default network to localhost run this instead

   $ docker run --net=host --name mcportaldemo mcportaldemo

+Else if you just want to use the latest image from Docker hub, which we recommend, do

+  $ docker run --name mcportaldemo maritimecloud-portal-demo

+Or

+  $ docker run --net=host --name mcportaldemo maritimecloud-portal-demo